apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-`Sendable` conformance is part of a type's public API contract,
+A `Sendable` conformance is part of a type's public API contract,
 which is up to you to declare.
-Because `ColorComponents` is marked `public` it will not implicitly
+Because `ColorComponents` is marked `public`, it will not implicitly
 conform to `Sendable`.
 This will result in the following error: